糖心原创

 Access help and support

-It takes courage to reach out if you've experienced sexual harassment or sexual assault.
-And we're here to support you when you do.
+It takes courage to reach out if you've experienced any form of gender-based violence.
+We are here to support you when you do.

 糖心原创 offers a range of free and confidential support services, including a dedicated Safeguarding and Student Safety Team, counselling, medical assistance, and local Safety Support Officers trained to find the best support for you.